utmM/Mean-Reversion-Neural-Network-for-Stock/README.md

 # MeanReversionAIforStockIndex
-An example for creating input data and training Neural Network for predicting an stock index
+An example for processing input data from a stock index, using the data, training Neural Network to predict the direction of the index